nimaenjou/second-nima-s-project/README.md

 """
 github_super_report.py
 A
-A powerfu script that fetches all public repositories of a GitHub user, gathers rich metadata, optionally clones repos, computes summaries, builds charts, and writes:
+A powerful script that fetches all public repositories of a GitHub user, gathers rich metadata, optionally clones repos, computes summaries, builds charts, and writes:
   - an Excel workbook with multiple